urob/adv360-demo-config/readme.md

 This is a variation of the [official ZMK configuration](https://github.com/KinesisCorporation/Adv360-Pro-ZMK) for the Advantage 360 pro.
-It is intended to be a good starting point for more complex private configurations.
+It is intended to be a starting point for further customization.

-To build upon this configuration, simply fork this repo to your Github Account.
+To build upon this configuration, simply fork [this repo](https://github.com/urob/adv360-demo-config) to your Github Account.
 The firmware will then be automatically (re-)build by Github whenever you make changes to the configuration, and can be downloaded from the Github Actions tab.

 The main differences of this repo compared to the official Kinesis configuration are as
 follows: